CompuTec/computec-docs/docs/appengine/appengine-users-guide/analytical-page/source-creator.md

 ## Variants tab

-In this tab, you can manage (add, edit, delete) variants for a source:
+In the Variants tab, you can manage the variants associated with a source.
+Variants allow you to customize how data is presented and accessed.
+Key actions include:

+- **Add** - Create new variants.
+- **Edit** - Modify existing variants.
+- **Delete** - Remove unused variants.

 ![AppEngine User's Guide](./media/source-creator/variants.png)

-Click the + Add Variant to add a Variant:
+To add a Variant, Click + Add Variant.

 ![AppEngine User's Guide](./media/source-creator/variant-basic-settings-1.png)

 Here you can define:

-- Basic Settings: Name, View, Default, Accessibility (Public/Private);
+- **Basic Settings** -  Name, View, Default, Accessibility (Public/Private);
-- Table Startup Settings: settings related to the [Table view](../analytical-page/overview.md#table-options).
+- **Table Startup Settings** - settings related to the [Table view](../analytical-page/overview.md#table-options).
-- Chart Startup Settings: settings related to the [Chart view](../analytical-page/overview.md#chart-options).
+- **Chart Startup Settings** - settings related to the [Chart view](../analytical-page/overview.md#chart-options).
-- Visual Filter Startup Settings: settings related to the [charts](../analytical-page/overview.md#chart-options).
+- **Visual Filter Startup Settings** - settings related to the [charts](../analytical-page/overview.md#chart-options).

+---
+The Source Creator provides a powerful, flexible tool for configuring data sources and variants, enabling tailored analytics and reports.
+By leveraging its advanced settings, users can effectively structure and customize data for insightful decision-making.
+Whether adding a new source or managing existing variants, the Source Creator is a key component in optimizing the Analytical Page’s functionality.